 Cheryl Johnson is a painter who explores the connection between realism and abstraction, balancing bold gestural art with sensitive expression.
 Resonating with Abstract Expressionists her non-objective and figurative early works transitioned into abstract representational themes.
-Her work is inspired by world travels as well as the landscape and cultures of her homes in North Carolina, Hawaii and her Idaho birthplace.
+Her work is inspired by world travels as well as the landscape and cultures of her homes in North Carolina, Hawaii and her Idaho birthplace as well as her Finnish heritage.
 Cheryl’s transcendent eye propels her to explore the emotions of place.

 As a strong environmental awareness advocate, her canvases are often inspired by nature and resonate with a deftly modulated palette of translucent and opaque colors.
 Light hues bleed into darks with a sense of expressive, fluid movement and reflect the harmony and tenacity of the natural world.
 Cheryl’s studios are in Charlotte, NC, and Hanalei, Kauai, HI.